The Nutrition North Canada Program in Canada - The Revised Food Mail Program (2010)

 The result of INAC’s changes to the Food Mail Program:

 In March 2011, INAC began to promote its Nutrition North program by expanding the eligible food list as southern food prices in the north began to skyrocket.
 INAC also began to promote its inclusion of commercial country food in shipping subsidies.
 However, the program’s agenda and failings have not changed.
-It seems the Inuit will either need to leave the north to feed their families or have high paying jobs to remain; non-Aboriginal vocations such as mining.
+It seems the Inuit will either need to leave the north to feed their families or have high paying jobs to remain; non-Indigenous vocations such as mining.
 This is what the process of forced assimilation, by a policy referred to as selective funding, looks like.

 In 2014, the Auditor General of Canada indicated INAC had failed to deliver its goal of affordable nutritious food to isolated communities.
 This set in motion a program review and engagement process whose results were released in 2017.
 It remains to be seen if INAC can revamp the Nutrition North program into a success.